cs1302uga/cs1302-tutorials/maven.md

 1. Try using the `site` phase.
 The output will show you where the files for the website are created.
-You can copy or symlink these to a location under your `~/public_html` directory to host the site on Nike just as you did for API documentation websites created using the Javadoc tool in the past.
+You can copy or symlink these to a location under your `~/public_html` directory to host the site on Odin just as you did for API documentation websites created using the Javadoc tool in the past.